Wondering how to help a student who does not seem to enjoy school?

 "Preventing Problem Behaviors: Primary, Secondary, and Tertiary Level Prevention Interventions for Young Children" by Tobin & Sugai in Vol. 2(3), pages 115-124.

-If you are interested in helping families, try the PARENTS and the FINDING HELP links.
+If you are interested in helping families, or in home-school cooperation related to behavior support, see the PARENTS and FINDING HELP links below.

 For best results, use Version 10 or higher of Adobe Acrobat Reader to view the PARENTS file.
 Here is a link to a free download of Acrobat, Version 10 or higher